Background:

 - spread at least to one other organ system other than primary tumor,

-- has site measurable per RECIST 1.1.
-See Section 6.3 for the evaluation of
+- has site measurable per RECIST 1.1,

 - have no standard therapy option available (Phase IB2)